ash/raku-course/essentials/booleans/exercises/tables/solution/index.md

 ## Comments

 Notice that due to higher precedence of the Boolean operations, you do not need to put them in parentheses.
-This, though, is not the case if you choose to use string concatenation:
+This, though, is not the case if you are using string concatenation:

 ```raku
 say 'True && True is ' ~ (True && True);
 ```

-You can return to this exercise after we review interpolating code blocks in strings.
+Alternatively, you can use [code interpolation](/essentials/strings/code-interpolation).

 {% include nav.html %}